danmbrown/city-of-whispers/Moves.md

 - It took you longer to get there than expected

 ### Steer Clear (Environs)
-When you lay low or maneuver to avoid getting into a dangerous situation, roll +Environs.
+When you lay low or maneuver to avoid getting into a dangerous situation, roll +Environs unless you have a connection to the neighborhood.

+If you have a connection to the neighborhood, you may mark Heat to let the situation pass uneventfully.

 If you’re already in a dangerous situation, or have been noticed by a threat, instead Take a Big Risk.

 - **12+** You may either clear 1 Heat or avoid a dangerous situation
 - **10+** The situation passes, but it costs you.
 The Magistrate will tell you what.